rome/tools/CODE_OF_CONDUCT.md

  - Sebastian McKenzie <sebmck@gmail.com> [GitHub](https://github.com/sebmck) [Twitter](https://twitter.com/sebmck)

-In the event that your report includes one of the people mentioned above please feel free to each out to one of the other people listed instead.
+In the event that your report includes one of the people mentioned above please feel free to reach out to one of the other people listed instead.

 The moderation process for violations is listed in [`MODERATION.md`](./MODERATION.md).